 Being out on a golf course all day, even if it means carrying bags and cleaning clubs, is a dream for many teens.
 This summer job has added perks with tips, fresh air, meeting new people every day, and watching how the game is played.

 For those teens who mowed lawns in the summer, clearing snow in the winter can help with year-round earnings.

 Parks and recreation departments have seasonal work and upkeep.
 This may be weeding, trimming over-run plants, or helping create new gardens or plantings.
 For those interested in horticulture, it is a great first step.

 6. Deliver Newspapers

 With just a bicycle teens can earn money delivering local papers or the ad papers that get dropped on doorsteps.

 Making Money: Teens Who Like To Work With Children

-Teaching peers and younger students has long been a money-making opportunity for teens.
+Teaching peers and younger students have long been a money-making opportunity for teens.
 But this has been a tough academic year and plenty of younger children will need refreshers over the summer.
-Teens and college students are in a good position to help with math, science, foreign language and other academic subjects.
+Teens and college students are in a good position to help with math, science, foreign language, and other academic subjects.